NetroScript/gps-path-average-distance/README.md

 # GPS Path Average Distance

-This Rust application is designed to compute the average distance between a reference GPS path and one or more additional GPS tracks.
+This Rust console application is designed to compute the average distance between a reference GPS path and one or more additional GPS tracks.
 The calculation is based on determining the closest point on the reference path for each point on the track(s) being compared.

 The application provides two output values: an average distance "*in time*"* and an "*location-dependent*" average distance.
 The rationale behind this distinction is as follows: